- PASTA (Practical Alignment using SATé and TrAnsitivity)

 1000-taxon simulated datasets are available at SATé paper website.

-thresholds other than 75% for biological datasets.
+thresholds other than 75% for these datasets.
 The reference biological datasets without edge contraction can be found here.

 True alignments and tree are given here for our random subsamples.